 Really Really Big Porcelain Tile, Tallahassee, FL

-One of the most common requests I get when installing porcelain tile is to make the grout joints as small as possible.
+One of the most common requests we get when designing a shower or installing porcelain tile is to make the grout joints as small as possible.
 With these 5 foot x 10 foot tiles you can all but eliminate grout joints in the kitchen or bathroom and they incredibly beautiful tiles.

 I recently had the opportunity tour the Stone Peak Ceramics factory in Crossville Tennessee.
 Stone peak produces high quality porcelain tile of various sizes and types right here in the USA at their Zero Waste factory.
 We’ve been carrying Stone Peak tiles since late last year and and have installed it on several projects.